mxjoly/pwa-webpack-plugin/README.md

 #### backgroundColor

 The background color used for the splash icons.
+By default `"#ffffff"`.

 #### themeColor

 The theme color for your icons.
+By default `"#ffffff"`.

 #### use